nickfargo/omicron/README.md

 * `delta` : Returns the **delta**, a structured object that reflects the changes made to the properties of `subject`.
 If multiple object arguments are provided, an array of deltas is returned.
 (Applying the deltas in reverse order in an `edit('deep')` on `subject` would revert the contents of `subject` to their original state.)

 * `immutable` : Leaves `subject` unchanged.
-Useful in certain applications where idempotence is desirable, such as when accompanied by the `delta` and `absolute` flags to produce a “diff“ object.
+Useful in certain applications where idempotence is desirable, such as when accompanied by the `delta` and `absolute` flags to produce a “diff” object.

 * `absolute` : Processes against all properties in `subject` for each `source`, including those not contained in `source`.